Exclusively for our Buyers - Our Best Advice for your Success in Searching for the Perfect New England Home

 Buyer's Representative (buyer’s agent)

 A buyer’s agent is hired by prospective buyers to represent them in a real estate transaction.
 The buyer's rep works in the buyer's best interest throughout the transaction and owes fiduciary duties to the buyer.
-The buyer can pay the licensee directly through a negotiated fee, although this is extremely rare, or in most all cases, the buyer's rep is compensated by the seller or through a commission split with the seller’s agent.
+The buyer can pay the licensee directly through a negotiated fee, although this is extremely rare, or in almost all cases, the buyer's rep is compensated by the seller or through a commission split with the seller’s agent.

 Disclosed Dual Agent

-Dual agency is a relationship in which the brokerage firm represents both the buyer and the seller in the same real estate transaction.
+A dual agency is a relationship in which the brokerage firm represents both the buyer and the seller in the same real estate transaction.
 Dual agency relationships do not carry with them all of the traditional fiduciary duties to clients.
 Instead, dual agents owe limited fiduciary duties.
 Because of the potential for conflicts of interest in a dual-agency relationship, it's vital that all parties give their informed consent.
 In many states, this consent must be in writing.
 Our company policy is to always have this agreement in writing between buyer and seller and our brokerage company.
 Disclosed dual agency, in which both the buyer and the seller are told that the agent is representing both of them, is legal in most states including Maine.

 Designated Agent (appointed agent)